trueNetLab logo

 VPN and scalability improvements

-• Clearer labels: “Site-to-Site” is now policy-based, and tunnel interfaces are route-based, reducing confusion.
+• Clearer labels: “Site-to-Site” is now “policy-based”, and tunnel interfaces are now “route-based”, which reduces confusion.

-• IP Lease-pool validation: Prevents address conflicts in SSL VPN, IPsec, L2TP and PPTP.
+• IP lease pool validation: Prevents address conflicts with SSL VPN, IPsec, L2TP, and PPTP.

-• Higher capacity: Up to 3 000 route-based VPN tunnels and 1 000 site-to-site RED tunnels with 650 SD-RED devices—ideal for global networks.
+• Increased capacity: Up to 3,000 route-based VPN tunnels and 1,000 site-to-site RED tunnels with 650 SD-RED devices, ideal for global networks.

-Critique: Documentation on tunnel capacity could be more detailed—Fortinet provides far more comprehensive guides.
+Criticism: Documentation on tunnel capacities could be more detailed.
+Fortinet offers more comprehensive guides here (Fortinet VPN).

 Sophos DNS Protection

-Free for Xstream Protection customers and updated in v21.5:
+Free for Xstream Protection customers, with updates in Sophos Firewall v21.5:

 Management improvements

-• Resizable table columns: Widths (e.g. SD-WAN, NAT) can be adjusted and persist.
+• Customizable table columns: Column widths (for example, SD-WAN, NAT) can be adjusted and remain saved.

-• Default configuration: No default firewall rules—defaults to None, boosting security but demanding more from newcomers.
+• Default configuration: No default firewall rules anymore, default action set to “None”, which improves security but challenges newcomers.

 • New font: Improves readability.

-• WAF file-size limit: Configurable up to 1 GB—handy for media companies.
+• WAF file size limit: Configurable up to 1 GB, useful for media companies.

-• Security telemetry: Real-time monitoring of OS-file changes via hash validation.
+• Security telemetry: Real-time monitoring of OS file changes through hash validation.

 • Path MTU Discovery: Fixes TLS decryption errors with ML-KEM.

-• NAT64: Enables IPv6-to-IPv4 traffic in explicit-proxy mode, but functionality is limited; Cisco offers more flexible options.
+• NAT64: Enables IPv6-to-IPv4 traffic in proxy mode, but with limitations.
+Cisco offers more flexible NAT64 options (Cisco NAT64).

 FeatureDetails